What is Eisenmenger syndrome?

 Medical treatment.
 Medical treatment for Eisenmenger syndrome is based on symptoms.
 Types of medical treatments include:

 Medications.
 Medications that help to decrease pulmonary hypertension may be prescribed.
-These medications include calcium channel blockers, prostacyclin, and endothelin receptor antagonists, and work to dilate blood vessels which helps to lower the blood pressure in the lungs.
+These medications include calcium channel blockers, prostacyclin, and endothelin receptor antagonists, and work to dilate blood vessels to lower the blood pressure in the lungs.
 If right heart failure develops, diuretics (water pills) may be prescribed to help decrease blood volume.

 Oxygen.
 Supplemental oxygen may be used during sleep periods or while resting.
 Use of oxygen may progress to continuous use for symptom relief.